JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Now TeamCity supports large artifacts (over 4 GB) out of the box.
 No additional configuration is needed to publish and download zip archives of large artifacts.

-##  Maintenance mode for cloud agents
+##  Maintenance mode for self-hosted cloud agents

 Interaction with cloud build agents can be complicated, as they can be stopped or terminated due to a number of reasons, even if you just logged in to a build agent to investigate an issue.

-Starting from this version, you can disable an agent for maintenance, which means that the agent will not process any new builds, and you can, for example, log in to it and view its log.
+Starting from this version, you can disable [a self-hosted cloud agent](teamcity-cloud-subscription-and-licensing.md#cloud-self-hosted-agents) for maintenance, which means that the agents will not process any new builds, and you can, for example, log in to it and view its log.

 ## New UI for the list of build runners